matheus23/irreactive.com/content/blog/human-computer-interfaces.md

 More inspecting and changing the automatic prover that got stuck.
 So more flexibility, as it is possible to not only observe the programs behavior, but also change it.
 More utilizing the 'Ability to improvise and use flexible procedures'.
+And I think the best way to enable such rich interfaces are graphical user interfaces (GUIs).

-But I hate writing graphical user interfaces (GUIs).
-And I think many others do too.
+**But I hate writing GUIs.** And I think many others do too.
 And I think that's why we don't have great interfaces for great programs.

 In my experience most GUIs are 90% boring, old, re-usable components: Buttons, images, text labels and input fields.
 The remaining 10% are the critical parts of most GUIs: They're the direct interface to the business logic that makes your program unique.